July 24, 2024 companion plants for alyssum

 Why Nasturtiums?

-Nasturtiums are wonderful companions for alyssum because they can repel aphids and other pests.
-Plus their trailing habit makes them perfect for ground cover.
+Nasturtiums are great companions for alyssum because they keep away aphids and other pests.
+Plus they make a really good ground cover.

 Growing Nasturtiums